Paul Muldoon: Commentary

 Jean Hanff Koreletiz, ‘Sleeping with the Guitar Player’, in The New York Times (Sunday, 13 March 2005): ‘[...]
 Six years ago, when my husband, Paul Muldoon, a poet who teaches at Princeton, brought home an electric guitar, carried it down to the basement of our house in New Jersey and plugged it in, I was laughing too hard to absorb the enormity of what was happening.
 I knew he loved music.
 Growing up in Ireland during the 1960s, he was present at the birth of British rock, and he knew far more about American blues and its influence on both sides of the Atlantic than I had ever cared to learn.
 He had leapt into action when the U2 tickets went on sale and had dragged me, over the years, to many, many concerts I despises.
 (I once fell asleep listing to Bob Dylan at the Beacon Theatre.) / Still, I failed to realise that the very loud sounds coming from beneath the living room floor portended great changes for our family. [...]’
 Korelitz gives an account of the various instruments, incl. a Fender Stratocaster, bought by her husband; ‘This was a new and unwelcome side of a man I thought I’d known pretty well, a man who never shopped, who wore a watch with a cracked plastic band, and who drove an old unlovely car [...]; speaks of other same-age enthusiasts; ‘Eventually Paul startewd to play with some of these men; ‘12-year old daughter dubbed the new band Freaks with Guitars [...]
 They were called Rackett’; recounts that Warren Zevon left a telephone message calling Muldoon ‘the best goddam poet on the planet’; wrote with Zevon “My Ride’s Here”, title-track on Zevon’s penult. album and later recorded live by Bruce Springsteen in posthumous tribute album; Muldoon forms publishing company to register his lyrics and becomes a mamber of Ascap; played in Greenwich Village; ‘it occurs to me that much of his success in this odd endeavour derives from the fact that he just didn’t know [...] that his dearth of musicality, advanced age and lack of Rock Star lips meant that it was flatly impossible for him to become the thing he had decided he wanted to become [...]
 Men have no midlife marker to break before [like ‘menopause’], or even to steer around, in the hinterland from their youth to their age; there is only a great elastic middle [...]
 On stage he looks like a middle-aged Irish poet, bespectacled, dressed in the same rumpled suit he teaches in [...]
 Why should I be surprised? [...] one fo the great pleasures of being shocked by some amazing things a loved one does is being aftershocked by something in ourselves [...]’.

 Chris Agee, ‘The Considerable Strangeness of His Genius’, review of Paul Muldoon, Horse Lattitudes, in The Irish Times ( 30 Dec.
 2006), Weekend: ‘From his debut in the aptly-named New Weather (1973), a unique combination of two salient brilliancies - a given and a gift - has characterised Muldoon’s work.
 Not a limiting “correspondence course” between poetry and actuality, but the precise weather of the self, an inward cartography, the sensation of things as they are actually perceived or imagined - the poem’s ludic, and lucid, interchange of language and reality - has been the fundamental temperamental given.
 Inseparable from this second nature is the Muldoonish gift: the dazzling ingenuity and self-reflexivity of his formal virtuosity; the relentless pursuit of new musicalities of tone and form and metaphorical intelligence; the love of Joycean wordplay, serendipity, obliquity and recondite vocabulary; the unimpeachable slide and drive of his image-sound momentum. / Part of the pleasure in the later collections, therefore, is seeing which of these recombinant Muldoons come to the fore within whatever new démarche of making strange and making well he has embarked upon.
 Here, in Horse Latitudes, his 10th collection, even more concertedly than in his previous, Moy Sand and Gravel (2003), Muldoon the formal maestro, flexing his extraordinary versatility, is the clear titular presence - though shot through too, basso continuo, with fleeting riffs of great emotional charge, as in the straight Muldoon of such earlier masterpieces as “Incantata” and “Third Epistle to Timothy”. / The title sequence, a fifth of the collection, consists of 19 sonnets revamping that form, each titled with a historical battle beginning with B, the whole launching the thematic navigations of the book.
 The Horse Latitudes are the equatorial doldrums, a zone of betwixt-and-between, mid-Atlantic or mid-Pacific, where shipping and whalers were traditionally becalmed, and sailors threw horses overboard to conserve on water and provisions. [...]’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Stephen Burt, ‘Connection charge’, review of The End of the Poem, and orse Latitudes, in Times Literary Supplement (24 Nov.
 2006), pp.6-8.‘[...]
 An ally of questions, Muldoon is no friend to answers, and his emnity bears ethical and political points.
 Writing on Marina Tsvetayeva’s “Poem of the End”, Muldoon advances what has been a theme in his own verse for decades: the ineradicable opposition between any language we might call poetry, and any attempt, as of a political, religious or philosophical faction, to pin that language down.
 The end of the poem (in the sense of its extinction) is “the beginning of propaganda”, such as the Bolshevik ideology “with which ...
 Tsvetayeva was forced to contend”.
 Later Muldoon quotes Graves: “membership of any political party or religious sect or literary school deforms the poetic sense”.
 Muldoon’s earliest poems said, again and again, non serviam (“We answer to no grey South // Nor blue North”), and his heroes are still saying it: celebrating “Bob Dylan at Princeton, November 2000” in a new poem, Muldoon awards him not an honorary, but “an ornery degree”, praising “his absolute refusal to bend the knee”. /Muldoon’s talk on “ Dover Beach “ deserves special note.
 Arnold’s own first lecture as Professor of Poetry invoked, in phrases which Muldoon quotes, “that impatient irritation of mind which we feel in presence of an immense, moving, confused spectacle which, wile it perpetually excites our curiosity, perpetually baffles our comprehension.’
 Arnold thought he had described one station on the way to understanding great art; for Muldoon that station may be the end of the line.
 Muldoon also quotes Jean Baudrillard: “Might we not transpose language games on to social and historical phenomena: anagrams, acrostics, spoonerisms, rhyme, strophe and catastrophe?”
 In such games, “meaning is dismembered and scattered to the winds”: to represent history and experience by transparently arbitrary verbal play is to imply that the sufferings historians seek to explain are themselves arbitrary, their patterns without use and without end.'
 But note further, ‘Horse Latitudes also offers much that is new, or else unseen since Quoof (1983): compared to the rest of Muldoon’s American oeuvre, it is harsh, slightly morbid, and shockingly topical.
 The opening sequence takes its matter from the bouts with cancer of a friend or ex-girlfriend named Carlotta, its digressions from the life of her emigrant grandfather, and the titles for sonnets from battles beginning with B: Bannockbum, Bunker Hill, Basra.
 “Carlotta would ... set a spill / to a Gauloise as one might set / a spill to the fuse of a falconet ...
 The French, meanwhile, were still struggling to prime / their weapons of mass destruction”.
 A lesser, but revealing, sonnet sequence, “The Old Country”, seems to have fallen together from the grating clichés which many of us store involuntarily in memory [quotes:] “Every wishy-washy water diviner / had stood like a bulwark // against something worth standing against. / The smell of incense left us incensed / at the firing of the fort. // Every heron was a presager / of some disaster after which, we’d wager, / every resort was a last resort.”
 “Wishy-washy”, “stood like a bulwark”, “last resort”: these are the pre-assembled ideas to which George Orwell’s “Politics and the English Language” objected, and Muldoon’s concealed point is Orwell’s overt one: glib words get people killed.
 (George W. Bush, March 2003: “As a last resort, we must be willing to use military force”.)
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 [ top ]

 Adam Newey, ‘Clinging on for dear life’, review of Maggot, in The Guardian (30 Sept.
 2010), Review sect., p.14:‘][...]
 Muldoon is never shy of making some hefty withdrawals from the myth-kitty, but these transactions are frequently underwritten by some decidedly spivvy turns of phrase.
 “Geese”, for instance, combines memories of seeing birds being driven to market, their feet dipped in tar and sawdust “to save some wear and tear on the long road”, with the story of Penelope’s dream about her suitors from the Odyssey ; while the following poem, “More Geese”, finds historical continuities between a skein of migrating birds and ancient Rome: “They must still be sacred to some deity, these geese in a holding pattern // ... must ache still as their ancestors ached / for the chance to fend off a night attack by the Gauls.” [...]
 He performs similar tricks here with several dolphins, a couple of hares, horses, elephants, pigs and porcupines.
 But the technique is most effective in the book’s many poems about sex and death.
 Indeed you could say the whole collection is about sex and death. [...]
 There’s a loose-limbed, gangling quality to these poems, where one idea sparks another seemingly by accident of pun or homophone, or rhyme.
 It’s no accident, of course, because this is a poet who is always firmly in control of where he’s going.
 The effect is of listening to an engagingly bantering companion, even as you’re being taken down some rarely trodden cultural tracks.
 “Moryson’s Fancy”, which recounts a 17th-century tale of Irish children devouring the corpse of their mother, has, Muldoon says, an “iffy inevitability” to it.
 That’s exactly the right phrase for the experience of reading Maggot – it’s like an intellectual fairground ride, with daring swoops and hairpin turns of thought.
 But, though you cling on for dear life, the car never actually flies off the tracks.
 It’s an exhilarating experience.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Fran Brearton, ‘One Thousand Things to Know About Paul Muldoon’, review in The Guardian (6 Feb.
 2015): ‘[...]
 No one can do this kind of involved poetic narrative better than Muldoon.
 The connections made are apparently serendipitous, and all the more compelling for that.
 His technical and linguistic brilliance is probably second to none; the poems are the textual equivalent of a high-wire act, with juggling.
 So expected now, indeed, may be his virtuoso handling of the unexpected, that the moments which genuinely shock can be those slightly jarring lines where the poet chooses to expose himself at ground level, without the tricks of the trade.
 If arcane language puts some barriers between the self and a truth he doesn’t want to face, at other times the straight-talking, tonally less familiar Muldoon also intrudes - almost involuntarily it seems - on his own complex poetic structures: “We come together again in the hope of staving off // our pangs of grief”; “As for actually learning to grieve / it seems to be a nonstarter”. / In a recent interview, Muldoon observed that “the minute one thinks one knows what one’s doing ... one’s probably making a terrible mistake.
 That’s ... the most difficult thing to learn.”
 “Who’s to know what’s knowable?” is a question he posed in an earlier book (Mules, 1977).
 In a 21st-century context where everything seems instantly “knowable” for everyone, where we are “assailed by information”, what is “worth knowing” or what remains unknowable have become pressing questions.
 Unsurprisingly, a fugitive Keats - “Beauty is truth, truth beauty, - that is all / Ye know on earth, and all ye need to know” - lurks in the pages of this collection; or, as Muldoon has it in “Recalculating”, “Earth is to all ye know as done is to dusted”.
 The earth, however, is now also a Google Earth, and “all ye need to know” there at the touch of a touchscreen.
 An earlier Muldoon’s work might have required an Encyclopedia Britannica to hand, together with the 10-volume edition of the Oxford English Dictionary - or, indeed, the Pearson’s Weekly One Thousand Curious Things Worth Knowing (1904), the book presumably consulted by his father on the subject of “how to remove the merry-thought [wishbone] of a fowl” (The Wishbone is, incidentally, the title of one of Muldoon’s collections).
 These days, it’s tempting to read him with the book in one hand and an iPad in the other.
 Without the internet, some of Muldoon’s references are probably unintelligible to the reader.
 Where his first pamphlet, from 1971, was entitled Knowing My Place, this work, tellingly, is of “Things Worth Knowing”.
 As Muldoon’s career has progressed, the allusive fabric of the poems has become increasingly private and elusive as it has also, paradoxically, become more expansive, moving further away from a “knowable” point of origin.
-He’s become, in other words, harder to “place”. ’ (See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+He’s become, in other words, harder to “place”. ’ (See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 John McAuliffe, review of One Thousand Things Worth Knowing, by Paul Muldoon, in The Irish Times (25 Jan.
 2015), Weekend Review: ‘For 40 years Paul Muldoon’s roccoco artfulness has been a standing rebuke to poetry’s more mundane and literal tendencies.
 Obsessively formalist, Muldoon’s linguistically omnivorous poems have, since The Annals of Chile (1994), used elaborate rhyme schemes to take on difficult material. / Muldoon’s new book continues in the same mode.
 Anyone interested in new writing will want to read One Thousand Things Worth Knowing, but, as ever, its weirdness cannot be overstated. / The book, like many of its poems and individual lines, often goes the long way around its subjects, then suddenly coheres.
 Many readers will have the feeling they have seen Muldoon do all this before, at exactly the same time that they get the feeling that no one has ever done anything like this [...] / Unusually, though, the poems don’t always have their eye (or ear) in.
 When “Cuba (2)” raises its head above the parapet of its immediate context, it is unusually leaden-footed (“In Ireland we need to start now to untangle / the rhetoric of 2016”), while “Watchtower II” cherry-picks facts about green diesel smuggling and trails off: “It must be because steroids / are legal in the North but not the South the Brits like to eavesdrop / on our comings and goings.
 As for kerosene, / the fact that it’s cheaper in the North is enough to sicken / our happiness.
 That and the upstarts / who try to horn in on our operation.” / Muldoon’s genius, and maybe this is true of all genius, is sui generis, but the pile-up of his signature effects can make for poems that read like stylistic exercises.
 The book can seem “over the hill” when it crams together his dramatic rhymes, non-sequitur factoids and fragmentary asides (which work so well in live performance), not to mind the obscure proper nouns and modal verbs (could, might, should and would). [...]’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 [ top ]